-Rose gold is a beautiful precious metal with a rosy sheen.
-It’s a romantic choice for engagement rings and popular in other jewellery too.
+What is rose gold?
+You probably know it’s a beautiful precious metal with a rosy sheen.
+Many people consider it a romantic choice for engagement rings.
 But what exactly is it?
 Find out below.

 What is rose gold is made of?

 Rose gold is a mixture of yellow gold, copper and silver.
-The copper gives it a redded color than yellow gold naturally has.
+The copper gives it a redder colour than yellow gold naturally has.

 The silver helps to tone down the redness of the copper, achieving a subtle pink shade.